ShaheenKhan99/giphy-party/README.md

 # giphy-party
-This project is created for Springboard Software Engineering Career Track AJAX exercise submission This exercise uses AJAX and Axios to work with the Giphy API to fetch data and manipulate the DOM
+This project is created as a submission for Springboard Software Engineering Career Track AJAX unit.
+This exercise uses AJAX and Axios to work with the Giphy API to fetch data and manipulate the DOM